jwaliszko/ExpressiveAnnotations/README.md

   * string, e.g. `'in single quotes'` (internal quote escape sequence is `\'`, character representing new line is `\n`),
   * array (comma separated items within square brackets), e.g. `[1,2,3]`,
   * identifier, i.e. names of functions, properties, constants and enums.

+Expressions must be valid no only at the lexical and syntax level, but must have appropriate semantics as well.
+In our case, it simply means that all the requirements on the types of the operands must be realized.

+Prior to execution of an operation, type checks, and eventual type conversions, are made.
+The result type, e.g. of a valid binary operation is, most of the time but not always, the same as the most general of the input types.
+When a binary operation is used then a generalization of operands is performed, to make the two operands the same (most general) type, before the operation is done.
+The order of generalization, from most general to most specific, is briefly described as follows: `string` (generalization done using the current locale) -> `double` -> `int`.
+Also nullable types are more general than their non-nullable counterparts.

 #####<a id="operators-precedence">Operators precedence and associativity</a>